 Sec.
-5.5. (a) For a biosolid to be eligible for a hybrid permit, the following criteria must be met:

-(1) Either of the pathogen requirements:
+5.5. (a) For a biosolid to qualify under a hybrid permit, the following criteria must be met: (1) Either of the pathogen requirements:

-(A) Class A in section 13(b) of this rule; or

-(B) Class B in section 13(c) of this rule.

-(2) Compliance with the vector attraction reduction requirements in section 15 of this rule.

-(3) The pollutant concentrations in Table 3 in section 9(c) of this rule must not be exceeded.
+- (A) Class A in section 13(b) of this rule; or - (B) Class B in section 13(c) of this rule. - (2) Compliance with the vector attraction reduction requirements in section 15 of this rule. - (3) The pollutant concentrations in Table 3 in section 9(c) of this rule must not be exceeded.

-(b) For an industrial waste product to be eligible for a hybrid permit, the pollutant concentrations in Table 3 in section 9(c) of this rule must not be exceeded.
+(b) For an industrial waste product to qualify under a hybrid permit, the pollutant concentrations in Table 3 in section 9(c) of this rule must not be exceeded.